Skip to content

 One week in Sicily without a car

 I chose Catania and Oritigia as my two bases for my week in Sicily.
 So my ultimate guide to ultimate itinerary for one week in Sicily without a car will cover these locations.
-Keep reading to find out all the top things to do in these two places.
+You can check out some great hotels in both these locations on booking.com (affiliate).
+Or check out my guide to the best hotels in Sicily here.

 One week in Sicily without a car